 Welcome to Where and Wander.
 Are You Lost?

 My name is Kien Lam.
 I am a photographer, a filmmaker and a story teller.
 Years ago, I started a blog to share my adventures in completing my Bucket List.
-Along the way, I realized that there are some things that were just out of my budgets (fly to space), others that took years of work (go on a dinosaur dig) and more still that required a big connection or luck (meet the Dalai Lama).
-It didn’t mean it was impossible.
-It just meant I’d have to think a bit outside the box.
+Along the way, I realized that some experiences were out of my budgets (fly to space), others took years of training (join a dinosaur dig), and some needed big connections or a bit of luck (meet the Dalai Lama).
+They were not impossible or out of reach – just that I’d have to think outside the box to accomplish them.
 This is why I created Where and Wander.

 Where and Wander is more than just my stories and photography.
-It’s about how I’ve chosen to live my life.
-I want to share my experiences and what I’ve learned, ups and downs equally, to inspire and help others to do the same.
-I’m not in this alone.
-I want to connect with people and find new ways to really make the most of each day we live.
-I know you have good ideas, recommendations, and your own story.
-I want to hear about them.
-If I’m in your city, tell me some local must-dos, or better yet, invite me to do something with you and your friends that I otherwise might miss on my own.
+It’s a look into how I’ve chosen to live my life.
+I want to share my experiences and what I’ve learned, ups and downs equally, to inspire others to follow their own aspirations.
+I’m not in this alone and I want to connect with people and find new ways to make the most of each day.There’s so much I’m still discovering about the world every day, so if you have good ideas or recommendations, I want to hear about them.
+If I’m in your city, give me some local tips, or better yet, invite me to do something with you and your friends that I otherwise might miss on my own.

 Who Am I?

 The short answer is that I am a photographer and filmmaker.
 I am a visual storyteller in constant search of new adventures.
 When I see or learn about something cool, I add it to my Bucket List.
-Then I do my best to check off as many of those items.
-The longer answer has to a little more to do with realizing how precious time is and learning, unceasingly, how to make the most from what I was given.
+Then I try to check off as many of those items.
+The longer answer is that I’m someone who is lucky to have found opportunities to live an unconventional life – so I don’t want to waste them.

 Refugee All-Star